Expats in Shanghai: A Guide to Living in Shanghai

 This bustling metropolis is home to some of the best clubs and bars in the world, but that doesn't mean expensive nights are the only type of nights you can have.

-23.Best Chinese Language Schools in Shanghai - Language Courses, Learn Mandarin in Shanghai
+23.Best Mandarin Language Schools in Shanghai - Language Courses, Learn Mandarin in Shanghai

-Shanghai is one of the most international cities in China and expats can live well without speaking Chinese.
-But knowing Chinese can sometimes help you a lot when dealing with locals.
+Shanghai is one of the most international cities in Asia and expats can live well without speaking Mandarin.
+But knowing Mandarin can sometimes help you a lot when dealing with locals.

 After moving to Shanghai, you will find that Mandarin courses are very rich and there are opportunities for one-on-one teaching at very reasonable prices.

-24.Customs and Traditions: Comprehensive Guide to China Culture and Shanghai Etiquette
+24.Customs and Traditions: Comprehensive Guide to Culture and Shanghai Etiquette

 As an expat moving to Shanghai, it is important to understand cultural differences and customs, which will help build relationships with the locals.

-25.How to Plan a Trip to Shanghai - An Insider's Guide to Travel Shanghai, China
+25.How to Plan a Trip to Shanghai - An Insider's Guide to Travel Shanghai

 How many days should you spend in Shanghai?
 5 days to see the best of Shanghai and you will start to really feel the culture and lifestyle of Shanghai.

-26.Shanghai Bucket List: Epic Things to Do in Shanghai, China
+26.Shanghai Bucket List: Epic Things to Do in Shanghai

 The city is full of things to do, take a selfie in front of The Bund, then cross the Huangpu River and climb the Shanghai Tower, the tallest building in the world.
 Stroll the boulevards of the Former French Concession and sample elegant independent cafes.
 Take the subway to the suburban Qingpu District and stroll through Zhujiajiao Water Town.

-27.Tips for Moving to Shanghai - Best Professional Movers in China
+27.Tips for Moving to Shanghai - Best Professional Movers in Shanghai

 How can I move to Shanghai?
 Planning your move in advance is a good practice for moving to Shanghai, and starting early will help you reduce costs and give you more time to prepare for the move.